okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 You will also have valid CF and can dynamically generate CloudFormation.

 This means you can also have very complex conditions.

+The disadvantage is that the Python needs to generate the JSON for it to be.